optimaxdev/ta-academy_3/README.md

 ```
 Add your changes

-Then commit and push your changes to your local branch (not master!)
+Then commit and push your changes to your local branch (not `main`!)

 ```
 git status